Klebestreifen/Rustlands/concept/ideas.md

 # Ideas

-Here we collect ideas, concept and mechanics of the modpack.
+Here we collect ideas, concepts and mechanics of the modpack.

 ## Background Story